twentysecondproject/Control-Panel/README.md

 - Add editing people function (only friend checkmark with also JS that enables/disables the button if the checkmark is checked or not)
 - Better Frontend
-- Destory API and make direct requests to database
+- Destory API and make direct requests to database - Done
 - Add SSO
 - Add "export data" function